lRennan/lRennan/README.md

 ## 🎯 Goals for Upcoming Years

-- Deepen increase my understanding of backend development (Node.js, Express, APIs, and programming languages).
+- Deepen increase my understanding of backend development (Node.js, APIs, and programming languages).
 - Build a few full-stack applications and contribute to open-source projects.
 - Improve my problem-solving skills (by solving challenges on platforms like LeetCode, CodeWars, etc.).